-Uganda’s climate allows you to visit any time throughout the year.
+Uganda’s climate allows you to visit any time of the year.
 Uganda is a tropical country and much of it lies on the African plateau between 900-1,500 meters above sea level.
-This gives Uganda a pleasant tropical climate, with temperatures averaging between 21 and 28 degrees Celsius during the day and between 12 and 18 degrees Celsius at night.
-The hottest months are from December to February, with 28 to 30 degrees Celsius.
-The rainy seasons are from April to May and October to November, it can rain for a short while in Uganda before the sun comes out so do not hesitate to visit even during the ‘rainy’ months.
-For those wanting to hike in the Rwenzori, the periods of December to February are advised or June to August.
+This gives Uganda a pleasant tropical climate, with temperatures averaging between 21 and 28 degrees Celsius during the day and between 12 and 18 degrees Celsius at night making it great for your gorilla trekking, wildlife safaris and birding tour throughout the year.

 Uganda is ‘The Pearl of Africa’, a name given by Winston Churchill because of its rare natural beauty, freshness, and vibrant spirit.
 It is not difficult to see why the great man, who had traversed Kenya and served in Sudan and South Africa, was captivated by Uganda in particular.

-Uganda is where great savannas of Kenya and Tanzania and the vast tropical rain-forests of Congo and Rwanda meet.
-Uganda has amazing features of attraction with 10 national parks hosting the big five and primates, 13 game reserves with several forests.
-More than half of the world’s Gorillas are in Uganda, along with Chimpanzees and Golden monkeys, the mighty Nile with its source on Lake Victoria in Jinja which is a setting for some of the world’s best white water rafting.
-You find the snow-capped Rwenzori Mountains, the Virunga Volcanoes, and Mount Elgon, all with spectacular hiking opportunities and gorgeous scenery.
-Beautiful scenery from Lake Victoria, Lake Bunyonyi, Lake Mutanda, Lake Albert, Lake George, Lake Edward, Lake Kyoga etc. and numerous Crater lakes found in the Albertine region.
+Some of the irresistible attractions in Uganda include; More than half of the world’s Gorillas in Uganda, primates such as Chimpanzees, Golden monkeys, Monkeys etc, the source of the mighty Nile in Jinja which is a setting for some of the world’s best white water rafting.
+For the mountain and hiking lovers, you will find the snow-capped Rwenzori Mountains, the Virunga Volcanoes, and Mount Elgon, with spectacular hiking opportunities and gorgeous scenery.
+Uganda is home to small and big beautiful lakes like Lake Victoria, Lake Albert, Lake George, Lake Edward, Lake Kyoga , Lake Bunyonyi, Lake Mutanda etc. and numerous Crater lakes found in the Albertine region.
 The Ssese Islands found in Kalangala district on Lake Victoria consist of 84 islands that make for a perfect getaway to unique and quiet pristine beaches.

 Uganda Culture and People